PUT-PTM/2Dplotter/README.md

 # 2D Plotter

-### Overview
+### Overview:
 2D plotter machine which can efficiently print letters and words using a pen.
+We use FT232 to send chars to our STM32.
+Plotter is build with floor panels and two frames from CD-ROM drivers.

 ### Tools:
 * Microcontroller STM32F407VG DISCOVERY
+* C / C++

+### How to run:
+* 1. Compile program in System Workbench for STM32.
+* 2. Open Hercules 3.2.8.
+* 3. Start connection using proper COM port.
+* 4. Type amount of letters you want to write and text.
+* 5. Send those things to STM.

 ### How to compile:
-* System Workbench for STM32
+* System Workbench for STM32.

+### Attributions:
+* Some parts of our code are based on Arduino Stepper Motor original library.

+### License:
+* GNU LESSER GENERAL PUBLIC LICENSE.

 ### Credits:
 * **Jakub Hamerliński** - [jakubhamer](https://github.com/jakubhamer)